DelineaXPM/dsv-k8s/README.md

 ## Use

-Once the `injector-svc` is made available to the Kubernetes cluster and the webhook is configured to call it, any appropriately annotated k8s secrets will be modified by it whenever they are created or updated.
+Once the `dsv-injector` is made available to the Kubernetes cluster and the [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) is configured to call it, any appropriately annotated k8s Secrets will be modified by it whenever they are created or updated.

 The four annotations that affect the behavior of the webhook are: